ntudlcv/DLCV-Fall-2021-Final-1/README.md

 > For the sake of conformity, please use the `python3` command to call your `.py` files in all your shell scripts.
 Do not use `python` or other aliases, otherwise your commands may fail in our autograding scripts.

 ### Evaluation Code
 In the starter code of this repository, we have provided a python script for evaluating the results for this project.
-For Linux users, use the following command to evaluate the results of the sample submission.
+For Linux users, use the following command to evaluate the results.
 ```bash
 python3 for_students_eval.py --pred_file <your prediction csv file> --gt_file <ground truth csv file>
 ```